Deniied0/Dex/README.md

 It was discontinued more than a year ago, might as well just release.

-This is a version of "New Dex" that is lua 5.1 compatible.
+This is a version of "New Dex" that is lua 5.1 compatible. (got rid of use of continue lol)

 ## Script:
 ```lua